replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on March 26, 2024

 ### New Features {#new-features-v2024-03-26-5}
-* Compatibility Matrix AKS: Adds support for Standard_DS and GPU based instance types.
+* Compatibility matrix supports Standard_DS and GPU based instance types for AKS clusters.

 ### Improvements {#improvements-v2024-03-26-5}
 * Removes the "Download license" and "Install Instructions" buttons from the **Instance Details** page, as they are not relevant on that page.